Guide to Divorce Without Your Partner’s Location

 You can have a divorce proceeding without your spouse.
 The process does not require that both parties are present.
 It only matters that both parties were served.
 The court can still separate property, decide child support, visitation, and other issues without the other person attending court.
 While it is beneficial to the other partner to be present for these proceedings, it is not necessary.

 If you don’t know where your spouse is, this doesn’t mean that you can’t file a divorce petition.
 People can successfully separate from their spouses if they do not know where they are.
 Of course, to be able to divorce a person, you have to put forth an effort to find him or her.
-If you need to file for divorce with someone that is out of state or beyond contact, consult with an attorney, like a family attorney from Scroggins Law Group, as soon as possible.
+If you need to file for divorce with someone that is out of state or beyond contact, consult with an attorney, as soon as possible.

 Posted on July 29, 2020 @ 8:05 pm